conect2ai/METHODSX2024-safecycle-assist/README.md

 >The risk level associated with the point at latitude 41.1246 and longitude -8.5717 is high (Level 3).
 This indicates that the area poses significant hazards and is recommended only for very experienced cyclists.
 It is far from emergency services and other emergency-related amenities.
 >
 >Given the high risk level, I recommend considering an alternative route to ensure your safety.
 If you provide me with the starting and ending points of your trip, I can assist you in evaluating a safer route.
 Remember to wear appropriate safety gear, check the weather conditions, carry a basic repair kit, stay hydrated, and share your route details with someone in case of an emergency.

+# Aknowledgements

+This work is financially supported by national funds through the FCT/MCTES (PIDDAC), under the RELIABLE project PTDC/EEI-AUT/3522/2020 (DOI 10.54499/PTDC/EEI-AUT/3522/2020), the Associate Laboratory Advanced Production and Intelligent Systems – ARISE LA/P/0112/2020 (DOI 10.54499/LA/P/0112/2020) and the Base Funding (UIDB/00147/2020) and Programmatic Funding (UIDP/00147/2020) of the R\&D Unit Center for Systems and Technologies – SYSTEC.
+Additionally, this study was partly financed by the Brazilian fostering agency CNPq (National Council for Scientific and Technological Development), Process No. 405531/2022-2.